-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
+The consolidated financial statements have been prepared in accordance with IFRS accounting standards as issued by the International Accounting Standards Board.

-These consolidated financial statements were approved by the Board of Directors on November 20, 2023.
+These consolidated financial statements were approved by the Board of Directors on November 21, 2024.

 Basis of measurement

 The consolidated financial statements have been prepared on the historical cost basis.